Landing at Denpasar Airport

 Walking through Terminal 1 of Hong Kong International Airport

-The first Airport Express Line train looked like it didn’t run until 6am, so I thought I would try the free hotel shuttle bus service.
+The first Airport Express train didn’t seem to run until 6am, so I opted instead for the free hotel shuttle bus.

 Cathay Pacific's The Pier First Class Lounge